ziyic/UoA_PGT_CS551Q_shopping/README.md

 # UoA_PGT_CS551Q_shopping

-A project developed to partial fulfillment the requirements of the course **Enterprise Software Development  [CS551Q]** of the Master of Information Technology program at the University of Aberdeen.
+A project developed to partial fulfillment the requirements of the course **Enterprise Software Development  [CS551Q]** of the Master of Information Technology program at the University of Aberdeen.(For archive purposes only)

 ## Getting Started